Old Latin

-Old Latin, also known as Early Latin or Archaic Latin (Classical prīsca Latīnitās), was the Latin language in the period before 75 BC, i.e. before the age of Classical Latin.
-It descends from a common Proto-Italic language; Latino-Faliscan is likely a separate branch from Osco-Umbrian with possible further relation to other Italic languages and to Celtic; e.g. the Italo-Celtic hypothesis.
+Old Latin, also known as Early, Archaic or Priscan Latin (Classical prīsca Latīnitās), was the Latin language in the period roughly before 75 BC, i.e. before the age of Classical Latin.
+A member of the Italic languages, it descends from a common Proto-Italic language; Latino-Faliscan is likely a separate branch from Osco-Umbrian.
+All these languages may be relatively closely related to Venetic and possibly further to Celtic (see the Italo-Celtic hypothesis).

 The use of "old", "early" and "archaic" has been standard in publications of Old Latin writings since at least the 18th century.
 The definition is not arbitrary, but the terms refer to spelling conventions and word forms not generally found in works written under the Roman Empire.
 This article presents some of the major differences.

 The earliest known specimen of Latin seems to be on the Praeneste fibula.
-A new analysis done in 2011 declared it to be genuine "beyond any reasonable doubt" and dating from the Orientalizing period, in the first half of the seventh century BC.
+An analysis done in 2011 declared it to be genuine "beyond any reasonable doubt" and dating from the Orientalizing period, in the first half of the seventh century BC.
 Other Old Latin inscriptions dated to either the late Roman Kingdom or early Roman Republic include the Lapis Niger stone, the Duenos Inscription on a kernos vase, and the Garigliano bowl of Bucchero type.